AlejoBarto8/alejobarto8.github.io/_posts/2024-04-24-buff-writeup.md

 <img src="{{ site.img_path }}/buff_writeup/Buff_36.png" width="100%" style="margin: 0 auto;display: block; max-width: 900px;">
 <br /><br />

-and also for the Windows machine and check that everything works correctly.
 First I download **[chisel](https://github.com/jpillora/chisel){:target="_blank"}** for my **Linux** attacking machine and also for the **Windows** virtual machine and check that everything works correctly.

 ```bash